 The Redwater proceedings have also resulted in changes to the regulatory regimes in Alberta and British Columbia.
 In response to the Redwater QB Decision, the AER released Bulletin 2016-16 which, among other things, implements important changes to the AER's procedures relating to liability management ratings, licence eligibility and licence transfers.
-In addition, changes with respect to licence eligibility were codified in amendments to AER Directive 067 (Eligibility Requirements for Acquiring and Holding Energy Licences and Approvals).
+In addition, changes with respect to licence eligibility were codified in amendments to AER Directive 067: Eligibility Requirements for Acquiring and Holding Energy Licences and Approvals.
 Among other things, Directive 067 provides the AER with broad discretion to determine if a party poses an "unreasonable risk" such that it should not be eligible to hold AER licences.
 The Government of British Columbia has announced similar policies following the Redwater proceedings.
-In particular, the OGAA Amendments will require permit holders to pay their proportionate share of the regulated amount of the levy, calculated using each permit holder's proportionate share of the total liabilities of all permit holders required to contribute to the OSRF.
-It is not clear when these provisions of the OGAA Amendments changing from a tax based on production to a liability-based payment will be brought into force.
-The BCOGC has also announced that timelines for the remediation of inactive sites will be implemented during 2019.
+In particular, the Liability Management Program in BC determines is a permit holder is high risk and is required to pay a security deposit.
+In May of 2019, the BCOGC introduced the Dormancy and Shutdown Regulation, introducing mandatory timelines for oil and gas site remediation.
 See "Industry Conditions - Liability Management Rating Programs" in this AIF.